mongo-dart/mongo_dart/doc/manual/connection/tls_connection_no_auth_self_signed_certificate.md

 - .key files -> Are files in PEM format containing the private key.
 They can be password protected or gpg encrypted (in this last case you have to decrypt them before using)
 - .csr files -> Are files in PEM format containing the certificate request.
 As they are of no use in or case, I delete them after that the public certificate have been created.
 - .crt files -> Are files in PEM format containing the public key.
-Those endind with -full-chain.crt contains a list of certificates in importance order (from less to more important).
+Those ending with -full-chain.crt contains a list of certificates in importance order (from less to more important).
 In our case the your-ca-name-full-chain.crt file will contain two certificates: your-ca-name-ia.crt + your-ca-name-ca.crt strictly in this order.
 Inverting the order of the certificates causes strange and incomprehensible errors when trying to connect.
 The mongo db tutorial call these as .pem.
 - .pem files -> Are files in PEM format containing a public and a private key.
 Normally they are concatenated in this order, and this works.
 I have never tried to change the order, but I cannot guarantee that it would work.

 I explicitly specify "PEM" format because there is also another kind of format, the "DER" one.
 I didn't use it, so I cannot give you more details on it, with the exception that I'm sure that you can convert the two formats back and forth.